Social Security affect us all and dealing with these issues are important to my work in Congress.

 - Here's the text of the proposed legislation

-Calculations based on 2012 Annual Report of Social Security Board of Trustees, table VI.F6 and Office of the Chief Actuary, Social Security Administration, memo dated November 9th, 2011, table 1.
+Calculations based on 2013 Annual Report of Social Security Board of Trustees, tables VI.F6 and VI.F9

 Please visit the Social Security Assistance page if you are seeking help from my office on a Social Security related issue.